microsoft/typespec/packages/website/src/docs/language-basics/decorators.md

 Many Cadl constructs can be decorated, including [namespaces]({%doc "namespaces"%}), [operations]({%doc "operations"%}) and their parameters, and [models]({%doc "models"%}) and their members.

 Decorators are defined using JavaScript functions that are exported from a standard ECMAScript module.
-When you import a JavaScript file, Cadl will look for any exported functions, and make them available as decorators inside the Cadl syntax.
+When you import a JavaScript file, Cadl will look for any exported functions prefixed with `$`, and make them available as decorators inside the Cadl syntax.
 When a decorated declaration is evaluated by Cadl, it will invoke the decorator function, passing along a reference to the current compilation, an object representing the type it is attached to, and any arguments the user provided to the decorator.

 ## Using decorators